testbenchcc/markdown-notes-app/README.md

 ## Notes folder

-- All notes live under the `notes/` folder in this repo.
+- By default, all notes live under the `notes/` folder in this repo.
 - Subfolders represent categories.
 - Each `.md` file is a note.
 - The app treats the folder where `main.py` lives as the notebook root and uses a configurable `NOTES_ROOT` path defined near the top of `main.py`.
+- You can also override the notes root by setting a `NOTES_ROOT` environment variable.
+If it is a relative path, it is resolved against the application root (the folder containing `main.py`).

 To move or copy a notebook, copy or clone the entire repository folder (including `notes/`).